retrozinndev/retrozinndev/README.md

 ### Hi👋!
 My name is João

-Computer enthusiast that's learning programming languages.
+A Computer enthusiast that's learning programming languages!

 #### Things that you should test out:
 I've made a game and you can play on Game Jolt, and the source code is available! <br>